Dropout Rates in Schools in India: An Analysis of UDISE+ 2021-22 Data

 The rate is slightly higher for upper primary students (Classes 6-8), with an average of 3 percent.
 However, the dropout rate for secondary school students (Classes 9-10) is significantly higher at 12.6 percent.

-The data also reveals that girls are likelier to drop out of school than boys in all three categories.
+The data also reveals that boys are likelier to drop out of school than girls in all three categories.
 The average dropout rate for girls in primary school is 1.4 percent, compared to 1.6 percent for boys.
 In upper primary, the dropout rate for girls is 3.3 percent, while it is 2.7 percent for boys.
 Similarly, in secondary school, the dropout rate for girls is 12.3 percent, while it is 13 percent for boys.

 Let us take a look at the state-wise dropout rates: